ubccpsc/classy/docs/developer/customization.md

 5. [Customize Portal Back-end](#Portal-Customization) (API Routes, Course Controller)

 #### Optional

+You may choose to remove the `nginx` and `docker` folder from the plugin project.
+These are only read when `./helper-scripts/load-plugin.sh` is run in [Step 3](#Steps-to-Customize-Plugin.

 1. [Override/Add Docker services](#Docker-Containers--Supporting-Services)
 2. [Modify Nginx Configuration](#Nginx--Services-Routing) file to support Docker changes.